Mitchy2003/Carthage-College-Senior-Thesis/README.md

 - Preconditions
     - The user must be signed into an existing bowler profile.
 - Basic Course of Events
     - The user will click the Bowler Profile button, then navigated to the profile page, where there is a button to edit the Bowler Profile.
-The user will then be prompted with an option to update their arsenal or update their bio, once finished, the user will click "Save" and then be navigated back to the main page.
+The user will then be prompted with an edit page that will allow them to edit and save changes to their profile.
 - Alternative Paths
     - N/A
 - Post Conditions